GULibrarySandbox/data-vis-basics/content/5-voyant.md

   - https://theconversation.com/decoding-the-music-masterpieces-bachs-six-solo-cello-suites-83797
   - https://theconversation.com/decoding-the-music-masterpieces-rossinis-opera-otello-104760

-In the lesson we uploaded URLs, PDFS and text to the tool, now try adding both text and a URL to the 'Add Texts' box does the tool read both elements?
 Step 2

-Upload saved PDFs -  using the upload tab, upload multiple PDF documents notice how the reader separates the individual articles in the reader by colour in document, click on a term, notice how the trends map and contexts box change find your key themes in the text and to track how these terms are used in the text and the contexts.

-Part  2
+Let's change the visualisation of *The Conversation* articles' dataset.
+- Hover over the toolbar at the top of the Cirrus window and click on the small windows icon.
+- Select `corpus tools`
+- Select `MicroSearch` from the dropdown menu
+{% include figure.html img="VoyantConversationToolSelect.png" alt="Choose a different tool in Voyant" caption="Choose a different tool in Voyant" width="100%" %}{% endcapture %}{% include card.md header="Activity - Export your findings" text=text %}
+- In the box below the window, type `piano` and hit return

+Results will show where the term piano is located across the text of each document.
+Each red dot is a use of the term piano.
+You can play with this by removing the term piano and adding another term.
+{% include figure.html img="VoyantConversationMicroSearch.png" alt="Stream Graph example" caption="Stream Graph example" width="100%" %}{% endcapture %}{% include card.md header="Activity - Export your findings" text=text %}
+- Hover over the toolbar again and click on the small windows icon
+- Select`Visualisation tools`
+- Select `Links` from the dropdown menu

+The results will show a `Collocates Graph` representing keywords and terms that occur in close proximity as a force directed network graph.
+Find out more about the Collocates Graph in Voyant's terrific guide [here](https://voyant-tools.org/docs/#!/guide/collocatesgraph).

-with your data set, change the visualisation; using the corpus tools menu change the visualisation to 'Steam graph' now export this using the export visualisation function, export the graph as an SNG, copy the visualisation and paste the image into a word doc finally, again using the export function, export the bibliographic reference.{% endcapture %}{% include card.md header="Activity: Need to change this...." text=text %}
+- Export this graph using the export visualisation function
+- export the graph as an SNG
+- copy the visualisation and paste the image into a word doc
+- again using the export function, export the bibliographic reference  NEED TO ADD THE STEPS.{% endcapture %}{% include card.md header="Activity: Explore a series of articles from The Conversation" text=text %}

 ## Voyant in practice- Articles citing Voyant Tools